Dare to Care Bully Prevention & Life Skills Inc.

 NO CHILD should ever feel alone, afraid, or unwelcome in their school or community.

 Bullying is not just a school issue.
-Bullying is a societal issue that is impacting individuals in all areas of school, community, work and home life and we all have a role to play in making sure our world is more accepting and kind.
-Dare to Care was the first fully comprehensive program launched in Canada in 1998 to tackle these and create a climate of respect in local communities through:
+Bullying is a societal issue that is impacting individuals in all areas of school, community, sports, work and home life and we all play a role in making sure our world is more accepting and kind.
+Dare to Care was the first fully comprehensive program launched in Canada in 1998 to tackle the pervasive and crippling issue of bullying and mental health amongst our children and youth.
+Our belief is that all children and youth have a right to feel safe, welcome, and included in their school and community.
+Dare to Care consists of three programs:

-- Support and education for parents and youth to recognize the signs of bullying and mental illness
+- Support and education for parents to recognize the signs of bullying and mental illness

-- Extensive Professional Development for teachers, support staff and administration
+- Extensive Professional Development for teachers, administration,coaches, and officials

 Because of bullying: